paulduchesne/generator/README.md

-# generator
+# Generator

-Python script to generate a complex password.
+Python script to randomly generate a complex password, when one is required.

+**License**

+Creative Commons Zero